EKS Default Namespace Deletion Incident Response Guide

 Step 3: Contact Account Team/WWSO Specialist

 3-1.
-Add References to Case
+Add CC to the Ticket

 - Navigate to the Correspondence section of the opened case

-- Click Reply button
+- Click the Reply button

 CC Request:

-- AWS Account Team: <Account Manager Name/Email>
+- AWS Account Team: <Account Manager name/email>

-- WWSO EKS Specialist: <Specialist Name/Email (if known)>
+- WWSO EKS Specialist: <Specialist name/email (if known)>

 3-2.
 Direct Contact with Account Team